bargotinitin/symfony7_event_booking/README.md

   ## Fire this command for creating separate database for testing.
     php bin/console doctrine:database:create --env=test

-  ## This above command will copy tables from the existing database.
+  ## The bleow command will copy tables from the existing database.
     php bin/console doctrine:migrations:migrate --env=test

-  ## If things do not work, manually create database and import db.sql again in test
+  If things do not work, manually create database and import db.sql again in test database.
-  database.

-Note: if database name is demo, then for running tests keep database name
+  Note: if database name is demo, then for running tests keep database name demo_test.
-      demo_test.

 # Run test